 There is a certain smile that she has always been drawn to and he has mastered.
 It is the whim of temptation incarnate, and in that face she can live everything.
-She can't forget, no- for who could ever forget?- but she can imagine a life, the kind that makes you think of stories that never end, a story like the one that Scheherazade once told.
-She wishes, sometimes, that she could do that.
-Tell a story with words, not through her quivering body, and hold sway.
+She can't forget—for who could ever forget?—but she can imagine a life, the kind that makes one think of stories that never end, a story like the one that Scheherazade once told.
+She wishes, sometimes, that she could do that: tell a tale with words instead of her quivering body, and hold sway.
 She wishes she could tell stories the way that his smiles can make her dream.

-"I'm not happy at all, Charlotte.
+"I'm not happy at all.
 What in the world makes you think that?"

-It is their unhappiness - his anhedonia, her dysphoria - that always brings them to each other, no matter how many times they promise to stop.
-It becomes the reason he stays with her well into the dawn; the reason she begs him (not with words, of course; since when has she ever been good with words?) to do so.
+It is their unhappiness—his anhedonia, her dysphoria—that keeps bringing them together.
+It becomes the reason he stays with her well into the dawn on the chair next to her bed or at the foot of it; the reason she begs him with her eyes to do so.
 It is why she tries not to ask questions, and why he never tells her anything about his waking life.
-Some things, she decides in the mumble of before-sleep, were better unanswered, and it wasn't as if she didn't know already, anyway.
-She wasn't stupid - that wasn't her sin.
-Her sin was weakness, everyone knew that.
+Some things, she decides in the mumble of before-sleep, were better unspoken.

-She looks out the window, her eyes hollowed out by exhaustion, a fatigue she cannot sate, while he dozes on the edge of her bed.
-When he eventually wakes, there are birds and the sun and clouds, and she is still lucid (however barely so) and knows that she will not be able to rest despite her tiredness because he always leaves with the sunrise.
-The truth is, she is only able to sleep when he is present, but when he's present she hardly wants to slumber.
-He makes her wish, even more than ever, that she was an eloquent speaker, for she wants nothing more than to captivate him with words, make him stay for as long as she could bear (id est, forever, or at least as long as forever is in her case) with perhaps some errant edge of love in his (not-)choice.
+She looks out the window, her eyes hollowed out by exhaustion, a fatigue she cannot relieve, while he dozes on the edge of her bed.
+She is still lucid, however barely so, and knows that she will not be able to rest despite her tiredness.
+When he wakes, there are birds and the sun and clouds outside that she dreads because he always leaves with the dawn.
+He makes her wish, even more than ever, that she were an eloquent speaker, for she wants nothing more than to captivate him with words to make him stay for as long as she could bear: forever (at least as long as forever is in her case.)

+So when he moves to get up and leave, she does not let go of his hand.
+He simply looks at her and she does not look back, instead gazing out the window with half-empty eyes that are tinged with faraway longing.
 She pretends that he loves her weakness as much as she loves his strength.
-So when he moves to get up and leave, she does not let go of his hand.
-He simply looks at her and she does not look back, instead gazes out the window with half-empty eyes that are tinged with a sense of faraway longing.

 They do not talk much, but when they do it is always about future plans.
 He tells her that he will take her to the shore one day, to a little white house on a cliff overseeing the ocean.
 She drowsily supplies the details, does not ask questions, and though it is difficult and taxing, keeps her eyes open so that should he smile, she will see it.
 She so wants his life.

 It is how they eventually come to talk of death.
-He reveals in passing that he once tried to hang himself, and twice tried poison.
+He reveals in passing that he once tried to hang himself and twice tried poison.
 It seems to her that life does not want to let him go, clutches him with an iron grip.
-She covets him of this, covets him of the ability to not appreciate his vivacity.
-She has always been on the brink, as if Nature could not decide whether or not to relinquish her to the afterlife.
-And she is tired of trying to tip the balance in her favor.
+She covets his ability to not appreciate his vivacity.
+She has always been on the brink, as if Nature could not decide whether or not to relinquish her to the afterlife, and she is tired of trying to tip the balance in her favor.
 He has become the only thing that compels her to keep living.
-It'd be so easy to give up, to close her eyes and let herself drift indefinitely, until she lay in permanent repose.
+It'd be so easy to give up, to close her eyes, and let herself drift indefinitely until she lay in permanent repose.